14 Good Reasons To Learn Korean in 2026

 The Korean language uses a system called ‘Hangul’ (한국어) in South Korea.
 In North Korea, we call the same ‘Chosŏngŭl.’ (조선말).

-Korean is very phonetic after creating their own Hangul from Hanja (Chinese characters) by King Sejong the Great in 1443.
+Korean is highly phonetic, having been standardized by King Sejong the Great in 1443, who created the Hangul script from Hanja (Chinese characters).
 This Hangul is regarded as one of the most logical and scientific language systems worldwide.

-You will learn the alphabet as quickly as one day, and this will teach you the basics of Korean so you can read most words.
+You will learn the alphabet in one day, and this will teach you the basics of Korean so you can read most words.
 You can then sound out words, phrases, and sentences right away.

 The Korean alphabet is pretty simple and reasonably easy to read.
 On the contrary, grammatical particles, conjugations, and honorifics are hard.